How To Find The Long Side Of A Right Triangle

 2. Master the Pythagorean Theorem: The Pythagorean theorem is the foundation for finding the hypotenuse.
 Practice applying the theorem to various problems to develop a strong understanding.
 Start with simple examples and gradually work your way up to more complex scenarios.
 Remember that the theorem only applies to right triangles, so always verify that the triangle in question has a 90-degree angle.

 3. Understand Trigonometric Functions: Familiarize yourself with the sine, cosine, and tangent functions.
 Learn how to use these functions to find the hypotenuse when you know the length of one side and the measure of one acute angle.
 Use a scientific calculator to evaluate trigonometric functions accurately.
-Be mindful of the units of angle measure (degrees or radians) and ensure that your calculator is set to the correct mode.
+Be mindful of the units of angle measure (degrees or radians) and check that your calculator is set to the correct mode.

 7. Seek Help When Needed: Don't hesitate to ask for help if you are struggling with a particular concept or problem.
 Consult with a teacher, tutor, or online forum to get clarification and guidance.
 Learning from others can be a valuable way to overcome challenges and improve your understanding.